Why implement an ERP for professional services companies?

 Step 1: Understanding needs and decisions

-Step 2: Settings and data import
+Step 2: Data settings and imports

-Stage 3: Go-live and training
+Step 3: Go-live and training

 __________________________________________________________________________________________